 An ecological soil management plays an important part in the preservation and recovery of the environment.
 Therefore, we obtain all ingredients from organic farming.

-Soya beans can develop a strong root system, allowing them to grow and extricate the essential nutrients in poor soil.
-Furthermore, being a legume, soya is able to supply itself with nitrogen, which is an essential advantage in organic farming as artificial nitrogen fertilizer are forbidden.
-Therefore, soya beans enrich the crop rotation and promote soil fertility.
+Soybeans can develop a strong root system, allowing them to grow and extricate the essential nutrients in poor soil.
+Furthermore, being a legume, soy is able to supply itself with nitrogen, which is an essential advantage in organic farming as artificial nitrogen fertilizer are forbidden.
+Therefore, soybeans enrich the crop rotation and promote soil fertility.
 This strengthens organic farming.

 Traditional fertile seeds that have been improved over the years for cultivation in our latitudes as well as the skilled and dedicated accompaniment of the farmers lead to high-protein harvests.
 Nutrient-high fruits, good harvests, short distances: this leads to a resource-efficient tofu production.